milinpatel13298/group-b-people-centred-design/Project Definition Document.md

 * Open-source software will be used to implement the proposed design

 # Constraints
+As a viewer, it is hard to understand the flow of site and access site fast.

 # Carryover Customers
 Our carryover customers will be Local Sustainability Leaders,RCE Sask Working Group/flagships, Education and Research Community.